sac3g15/CoastSat_noc/README.md

 ### Description

 This document provides a user guide to mapping shoreline change rates and forecast future shorelines (over a 10- and 20-year period.
-Example products can be viewed/downloaded via the [EO4SD data portal] (http://eo4sd.brockmann-consult.de/), which contains all datasets produced within the project.
+Example products can be viewed/downloaded via the [EO4SD data portal](http://eo4sd.brockmann-consult.de/), which contains all datasets produced within the project.

 Previously, our understanding of shoreline dynamics was limited to single photogrammetry or in-situ beach sampling.
 Satellites have greatly enhanced our ability to measure coastal change over large areas and short periods.
 This has changed our approach from ground-based methods such as measuring the movement of morphological features (e.g. the edge of a cliff) or measuring the height of volume changes in the coastal zone (e.g. 3D mapping horizontal to the coast).
 Thanks to free, open-sourced tools by Vos et al. (2019) and Himmelstoss et al. (2018), large scale shoreline analysis can be carried out quickly.

-Global shoreline change data has been created by Luijendijk et al. (2018) and is visible via the [following website](https://aqua-monitor.appspot.com/?datasets=shoreline).
-This uses yearly composites of satellite images dating from 1984-2016 and computed transects at 500m intervals across the world.
+[Global shoreline change data](https://aqua-monitor.appspot.com/?datasets=shoreline) by Luijendijk et al. (2018) which uses annual composites of satellite images dating from 1984-2016 and computed transects at 500m intervals across the world.
 Erosion and accretion are calculated based on a linear fit of shorelines delineated from each tile by classifying sandy beaches.
 This guide implements a similar methodology and exemplifies a similar output.
 Here, users can use up to date imagery and define their own time periods of median composites to analyse shorelines at a yearly or monthly basis.
 A higher resolution can be achieved using smaller intervals between transects, and future shorelines can be mapped over a 10- or 20-year period.
 This guide outputs the following key datasets:

 - Shorelines at user defined time periods
 - Shoreline Change Transects - user defined intervals (here we use 50m)